google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 ## Using Wildcard Certificates    {#wildcard_certificates}

-A certificate containing a DNS-ID [RFC6125] of `*.example.com` could be used to secure the domain `topsecret.example.com`, without revealing the string `topsecret` publicly.
+A certificate containing a DNS-ID [RFC6125] of `*.example.com` could be used to secure the domain `topsecret.example.com`, without revealing the label `topsecret` publicly.

 Since TLS clients only match the wildcard character to the complete leftmost